Nigel S. Wright: Personal faith

-In Toronto, people who know him from his work at St. Thomas's Anglican Church say he is a straight arrow, honourable and committed to public service.

 As a young man, Wright contemplated joining the Anglican priesthood.
+According to journalist Geoff Stevens, people who knew Wright from his work at St. Thomas's Anglican Church say he was "a straight arrow, honourable and committed to public service".

+Wright served as sub-deacon and warden of the Anglican Church of Canada, and was a proponent of the Anglo-Catholic movement, which asserts the Catholic roots of Anglicanism.
 During his time as a subdeacon at St. Thomas's Anglican Church, he was granted semi-private audiences with Pope Benedict XVI, and his predecessor, John Paul II.
 He accompanied a group led by Father Raymond J. de Souza, Roman Catholic chaplain at Queen's University, on a tour of holy sites in Israel.